Director of Liberal Studies and Professor of Computer Science: Kulathur Rajasethupathy, PhD, Tata Institute of Fundamental Research.

-Admission requirements include a bachelor’s degree from an accredited four-year college or university (see the Graduate Admissions section of this catalog for further details), and completion of the self-managed application for graduate admission.
+Admission requirements include a bachelor's degree from an accredited four-year college or university (see pg.
+23 for further details), and completion of the self-managed application for graduate admission.
 Documents required as part of this application include:

-Applications are reviewed three times annually; visit www.brockport.edu/graduate for details on the application deadlines for this program.
-At each of the three deadlines, completed applications are reviewed to select the most qualified candidates.
+Applications are reviewed three times annually; deadlines for the review periods are October 15, March 15, and June 15.
+At each of these deadlines, completed applications are reviewed to select the most qualified candidates.
 Because admission is on a competitive basis, applicants should be aware that the stated minimum criteria only guarantee consideration for admission, not admission itself.